microsoft/vscode-docs/docs/python/python-web.md

 ## Debugging

-There is support for debugging Python files on the Web.
+There is support for debugging Python files on the Web which has the same UI as the desktop VS Code outlined [here](https://code.visualstudio.com/docs/python/debugging).
 The features currently supported are:

 * Set breakpoints
 * Step into and out of functions